Mark Goodson: Other shows based on Mark Goodson formats

+Claim to Fame

+In 1982, the CTV Television Network in Canada aired the short-lived Goodson-Todman creation Claim to Famehosted by Mike McManus, the show invited a celebrity panel to interview guests and discover what had made them famous in their field.
+The panelists varied from Lois Maxwell, Valerie Pringle, Don Dickerson, Brian Linehan, Deborah Burgess and Harvey Atkin.
+The series started the 1982–83 season on Tuesdays at 9:30pm but had gone from the schedule verly early in 1983.
+Gil Fates supervised the production in the studio of CTV affliate station CJOH-TV Ottawa.
+Some say the show played very similar to the unsold Bob Stewart pilot creation called Strictly Confidentialhosted by Dick Clark in 1980.

-Personal life and final years
+Personal life and death

 In 1941, Goodson married Bluma Neveleff and moved to New York City, where he teamed up with partner Bill Todman.
-The pair's first radio show, Winner Take All, premiered on CBS in 1946.
-Outside of television production, Goodson and Todman went on to own several newspapers in New England and purchased radio station KOL, Seattle, in 1962.
-Bill Todman died from a heart condition on July 29, 1979, two days before his 63rd birthday.
+Todman died from a heart condition on July 29, 1979, two days before his 63rd birthday.
 In 1982, the Goodsons acquired the Todman heirs' portion of the company.

 Goodson and Neveleff had two children, Jill (1942) and Jonathan (1945).
 They divorced and he married Virginia McDavid, a former Miss Alabama.
 In 1962, Goodson and McDavid had a daughter, Marjorie, who was a prize model on Classic Concentration from July 1987 until its finale in September 1991.
 In 1972, he married Suzanne Waddell, who had once been a guest on What's My Line?
 They divorced in 1978.

-Death

-Goodson died of pancreatic cancer on December 18, 1992 in New York City, a month before his 78th birthday.
+Goodson died of pancreatic cancer on December 18, 1992, in New York City at the age of 77.
 He is interred at Hillside Memorial Park in Culver City, California, along with his parents Fannie Goodson and A.E.
 Goodson.
 After his death, Bob Barker gave him a small tribute that aired after an episode of The Price Is Right, as an attached segment that followed the end credits:

-Following was a portrait of Goodson and a message saying "Mark Goodson 1915-1992".
+Following was a portrait of Goodson and a message saying, "Mark Goodson 1915–1992".